mino29/arch-i3/README.md

 **vscodium**

-Only gui text editor that I use, has similar keybinds to my minimal vim config.
+The only gui text editor that I use, has similar keybinds to my minimal vim config.
 Nothing special.

+## Todos

+[ ] reduce or eliminate transparency in custom rofi theme [ ] setup functional rofi powermenu
+[ ] setup rofi/buku_run with a proper theme
+[ ] modify zsh prompt theme to be more git friendly
+[ ] telegram doesn't work
+[ ] signal doesn't work
+[ ] rofi menu to show current opened webtabs/bookmarks/search/url field (bind to super+b)

 ## credit
 [r/unixporn]()